 In addition to being an incredibly concentrated source of nutrients, spirulina has tremendous detoxifying benefits.
 Like seaweed, the cell walls of spirulina bind to heavy metals, plastics, solvents and other toxins, shuttling them out with the stool.

 Spirulina is also well known to assist the body in detoxifying arsenic.
 Although the idea of arsenic toxicity may sound far-fetched, according the World Health Organization, the United States is one of the countries affected by inorganic arsenic that is naturally present at high levels, mostly from groundwater.

-Energizing Benefits of Spirulina (+ Why I Take it in the Morning)
+Energizing Benefits of Spirulina

 If you start taking spirulina regularly you will undoubtedly notice an increase in energy.
 One of the ways spirulina exerts a positive effect on energy levels is by way of the digestive tract.

 I personally notice an energy boost within an hour or so after taking it, which is why I prefer to take spirulina before 3 in the afternoon.
 Just like with cordyceps, I have actually noticed that if I take spirulina too late in the day it interferes with my sleep.

-The Best Spirulina
+The Best and Healthiest Spirulina

 It is important to buy Organic Certified spirulina.
-This way, you can be assured it has been cultivated without toxic fertilizers.
+Then you will know that it is cultivated without toxic fertilizers.
 You also want to make sure your spirulina comes from a pure water source and that it is a pure strain that undergoes a proper drying process.

 Although I am certain there are other pure brands of sprirulina, Sari Foods is my favorite brand.
 You can purchase a 45-days supply (16 ounces) of Sari Foods brand spirulina for an almost 50% discount for just $26.00.

 How to Make Spirulina Taste Better